Displacement energy of Lagrangian 3-spheres: Computations of classical Floer cohomology

 which is independent of a generic choice of $J$.

 Next we review the pearl complex to compute the Floer cohomology, and compare its differential with the two-pointed Welschinger invariant.
-We refer to \cite{BC1,FOOO-ca} for more details about the pearl complex and \cite{FOOO-in} for the extension to the case of finite characteristics.
+We refer to \cite{BC1,BC2,BC3} for more details about the pearl complex.

+Let $L$ be a monotone Lagrangian submanifold of a symplectic manifold $X$, which is closed or convex at infinity.
+Fix a triple $(f, \rho, J)$ where $f: L\rightarrow \mathbb{R}$ is a Morse function, $\rho$ is a Riemannian metric on $L$ and $J$ is a compatible almost complex structure.
+Define a complex generated by the critical points of $f$:

+Here $F$ is a commutative ring and $F[T, T^{-1}]$ is the ring of formal Laurent polynomials.
+When $L$ is spin, the ring $F$ can be taken as $\mathbb{Z}$ otherwise we need to take $F=\mathbb{Z}_{2}$.
+In \cite{BC1, BC2} the ground ring is assumed to be $\mathbb{Z}_{2}$ and in \cite{BC3} it is extended to the case of $\mathbb{Z}$.
+See Appendix A in \cite{BC3} for the orientation data for all related moduli spaces.